 The preferred location of the global identifier is centered below the nameplate on the valve end of the cylinder.
-The identifier will be applied with a continuous weld around all 4 sides.
+The identifier will be applied with a continuous weld around all 4 sides or in the case of the adhesive tag it is affixed to the cylinder.
 The welding can be performed in phases to control heat applied to cylinder during application.
 Welding of the global identifier on the inside of the skirt as an alternate location to the valve end of the cylinder is allowed as described in section 5.1.

-Welding must be in compliance with the ANSI N14.1 and/or the ISO 7195 standards R stamp may be required to weld on the head of the cylinder.
+Welding must follow the ANSI N14.1 and/or the ISO 7195 standards R stamp may be required to weld on the head of the cylinder.
 Please verify with the jurisdictional/ inspection authority prior to welding on the cylinder head.